Joshna Chinappa

-Joshna Chinappa (born 15 September 1986) is an Indian professional squash player.
-She reached a career-high world ranking of World No. 10 in July 2016.
-She was the first Indian to win the British Junior Squash Championship title in 2005 in the under-19 category and was also the youngest Indian women's national champion.
-She is the current record-holder of most national championship wins, with 18 titles.
+Joshna Chinappa (born 15 September 1986) is an Indian squash player.
+She was the first Indian to win the British Junior Open in 2005 and is the youngest Indian women's national champion and record-holder of most national championship wins with 18 titles.
+She reached a career-high world ranking of No.10 in 2016.
+She received the Arjuna Award in 2013 and the Padma Shri in 2024 by the Government of India.

-At the 2014 Commonwealth Games Joshna, along with Dipika Pallikal Karthik, won the squash women's doubles gold medal, India's first-ever Commonwealth Games medal in the sport.
-The pair won a silver medal at the event's 2018 Gold Coast edition, losing to team New Zealand, Joelle King and Amanda Landers-Murphy.
-Joshna trains at the Indian Squash Academy, Chennai.
-At the 2017 Women's Asian Individual Squash Championships, she won the gold medal, becoming the first Asian Squash Champion from India.
+At the 2014 Commonwealth Games Joshna, along with Dipika Pallikal, won the doubles gold medal, India's first-ever Commonwealth Games medal in the sport.
+The pair won a silver medal at the 2018 edition.
+At the 2017 Asian Championships, she won the gold medal, becoming the first Asian squash Champion from India.
 In April 2018, Joshna upset Nicol David in the second round, in straight games, of the El Gouna World Series Event.
 This was one of her more prominent upsets.